yammanhammad/Route_Planner/linux/README.md

 ### Python environment issues
 - Ensure Python 3.8+ is installed: `python3 --version`
 - Install pip: `sudo apt install python3-pip`

+### Installation hangs or takes too long
+- This is normal for first-time installation as it downloads PyQt5 and other large dependencies
+- Ensure you have a stable internet connection
+- The process may take 5-15 minutes depending on your connection speed

 ## 📋 System Requirements